Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 #### *Almost 99% of the time this is the reason behind lag.*

-If you're on a system that is not older than eight or nine years, the theme should work fine without any lag.
+If you're **not** on a very low-end system with limited hardware acceleration support, the theme should work fine without any lag.

 However, as a last resort you can

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.

-* [Uncomment](https://developer.mozilla.org/en-US/docs/Web/CSS/Comments) line `37` different/or which
+* [Uncomment](https://developer.mozilla.org/en-US/docs/Web/CSS/Comments) line `41` different/or which
   says `/*@import url("https://warrayquipsome.github.io/Chillax/Addons/SimpleLessLag.css");*/`
   See the below screenshots: